bushwickayudamutua/specs/bam-mutual-aid-spec.md

 ## 9. Open Questions

-1. **PII Hashing**: How to handle address obfuscation without breaking delivery/pickup workflows?
-2. **Volunteer Access**: What is the access revocation timeline and process?
+1. **Volunteer Access**: What is the access revocation timeline and process?
-3. **Furniture Team Flow**: Need detailed workflow from furniture team (currently not taking new requests)
+2. **Furniture Team Flow**: Need detailed workflow from furniture team (currently not taking new requests)
-4. **Phone Call Outreach**: Need to research and document single-person phone outreach flow
+3. **Phone Call Outreach**: Need to research and document single-person phone outreach flow
-5. **Admin Flows**: Need to interview admins to document administrative workflows
+4. **Admin Flows**: Need to interview admins to document administrative workflows
-6. **Cron Jobs**: Review automation jobs for technical debt assessment
+5. **Cron Jobs**: Review automation jobs for technical debt assessment

 ---